 These statistics were Crowder’s segue into his main point that conservative college students should not be afraid to speak their views: “A majority of college students … feel there’s a climate on campus that’s completely hostile towards them.”

 Crowder finished his act and turned it over to the crowd for a Q&A. For one question, Crowder talked about Generation Z and asserted that they “are the most conservative generation ever.”
-He points to gun culture specifically, stating that because they grew up playing video games with ultra-realistic guns they’re more interested in shooting them in real life which leads to support for the Second Amendment.
+He points to gun culture specifically, stating that because they grew up playing free games to win real money with ultra-realistic guns they’re more interested in shooting them in real life which leads to support for the Second Amendment.

 Another question led to a tangent on how Democrats view wealth.
 “It’s just so funny the left tries to act like they are so open-minded [about gender identity]” but when it comes to questioning the idea that ‘wealthy people have to be bad and poor people are altruistic’ they refuse to see it any other way.”